cornell-ssw/cornell-ssw.github.io/README.md

 </div>
 ```

-replacing the `src` with the appropriate url, noting that you embed with a `.html` suffix
+replacing the `src` with the appropriate url, noting that our convention of storing reveal files
-even though the file saved is `.md` (Reveal.js will generate the `.html` page).
+is to create a `.html` file in the [slides](slides) folder.
+See the files there for examples of
+how you would write a Reveal.js slideshow.

 #### Google Slides